Are you wondering what poker books you should read?

 Professional poker player, Daniel Negreanu has thoughtfully put together an extensive array of important information for poker lover’s around the world.

-If you have ever wished that you had the knowledge of the professionals, here is your chance to find out the secrets of the best of the best, learn their tips on how to become successful in poker, and apply their theories in your own game-play to improve your skills.
+If you have ever wished that you knew the professionals, here is your chance to find out the secrets of the best of the best, learn their tips on how to become successful in poker, and apply their theories in your game-play to improve your skills.

 This fun, informative book will have your poker buddies amazed at your skill advancement in virtually no time at all.